Lewis-Trowbridge/Our-Destiny/README.md

 ```

 ## Documentation
-See the documentation here (still incomplete at the moment): <https://our-destiny.readthedocs.io/>
+See the documentation here (as complete as the code itself, which is to say *not*, but as close as it's going to get): <https://our-destiny.readthedocs.io/>